Solid-Potential/solid-egress-filter/README.md

 It's especially useful for systems that value data security.
 Using egress filtering handles a vast array of attack vectors, like Reverse Shells.

+# :warning: Pre-Release warning :warning:
+This codebase is currently under early-stage developemnt.
+It is still not tested, contains hardcoded values and only works for special use-cases.

+If you need this module show us love by leaving a star, and consider [contributing](#contribution).

 ## Table of Contents

 - [How it works](#how-it-works)